 Controlling and managing the environmental impacts of procuring materials and manufacturing products is an essential requirement for sustainable development.

-It is often the case that concrete supply chain production sites have close links with the local communities through the employment of local people and the use of local materials.
+The concrete supply chain production sites have close links with the local communities through the employment of local people and the use of local materials.